Pearl Milling Logo

 2021 – today

-After the redesign of the logo, a rebranding was carried out, and as a result, the company switched to the original name – the one that existed in 1889.
-This measure was a continuation of protests against racism, so the trademark owner abandoned the image of Aunt Jemima.
+After redesigning the logo, the company rebranded and returned to its original name, the one used in 1889.
+This measure was a continuation of protests against racism, so the trademark owner abandoned the Aunt Jemima image.
 The visual identity sign now features the building of the first flour mill.
 It is taken in the yellow ring and placed in the upper part of the horizontal rectangle.
-The year the company was founded is to the right and left of the circle – “Since 1889”.
+The year the company was founded is to the right and left of the circle “Since 1889”.
 At the bottom is a two-line inscription with the current name.
 The letters are padded with shadows, so they look three-dimensional.

 Font and Colors

-Throughout the evolution of Pearl Milling’s identity, the image of Aunt Jemima has continuously changed.
-At first, he was comical and caricatured because he moved from the vaudeville poster.
-Then, the artists made a more understandable character – smiling, kind, and attractive.
+Throughout Pearl Milling’s evolving identity, the image of Aunt Jemima has continually changed.
+At first, he was comical and caricatured, modeled after a vaudeville poster.
+Then the artists created a more understandable character: smiling, kind, and attractive.
 Despite the change in facial features, he remained attractive.
 The company’s management ordered a different logo for the brand’s centenary: a beautiful modern woman with a lace collar, pearl earrings with gold trim, and no headscarf.
 It remained this way on products until the beginning of 2021.
 Then came the text emblem.

-A large number of fonts have been used for the Pearl Milling logos.
-Early versions did not repeat; later ones, on the contrary, looked the same.
+Many fonts have been used for the Pearl Milling logos.
+Early versions did not repeat; later ones, by contrast, looked the same.
 As a result, the font from the inscription “Aunt Jemima” was borrowed for the new emblem.
-The letters in it are graceful, curly, almost identical to the glyphs from Classic Round Bold Italic.
-The color palette is very bright and consists of different shades of red.
+The letters in it are graceful, curly, and almost identical to the glyphs from Classic Round Bold Italic.
+The color palette is very bright, with a range of red shades.
 It is complemented by yellow, white, brown-bronze, and black.